IoTReady/iotready.github.io/blog/robust-ota-for-iot.md

 ---
-title: Over-the-air (OTA) updating your IoT system ?
+title: Over-the-air (OTA) updating your IoT system?
 Plenty to think about before you sign up.
 excerpt: >-
   Among the more critical building blocks of an IoT solution, and one which should be thought about sooner than later is the concept of over-the-air (OTA) updates to your deployed fleet of devices.